An Essay Touching upon a Few of the Many Reasons Why the Current Standards-and-Testing Approach Doesn’t Work in ELA

-Because of the variety in structural principles of paragraphs in real-world writing, no general finding-the-main-idea skill for paragraphs exists.
+Because of the extreme variety in structural principles of paragraphs in real-world writing (and the varieties of ways in the varied things one can write about can be related to one another), no general finding-the-main-idea skill for paragraphs exists.
 The same is true for other kinds of writing—for poems, essays, memoirs, oral histories, plays, technical manuals, nonfiction books, sermons, and so on.
 Writing is too various, and the reading comprehension strategy is far, far too specific, akin to determining whether a given entity is a human being by asking if his or her name is Bob.

-Teachers would be disabused of their notion that paragraphs typically contain topic sentences that state “the main idea” if they actually studied paragraphs in the wild, as linguists sometimes do.
+Teachers would be disabused of their notion that paragraphs typically contain topic sentences that state “the main idea” if they actually studied paragraphs in the wild, as linguists sometimes (but, alas–take note graduate students–rarely) do.

 That there exists no general, universally or even often applicable finding-the-main-idea skill does not mean, of course, that there don’t exist some passages, in written works, that have main ideas and some subset of those in which the main ideas are stated explicitly.
 But it does mean that there is no essential characteristic that all main ideas or passages or paragraphs that have main ideas have and that there is no general ability to find main ideas, the possession of which can be tested for reliably across all texts at grade level.
 One has to be an educator, living in a world of cooked, formulaic, schoolroom writing, to believe in such a mythical entity.